SwitzerChees/nuxt-document-scanner/README.md

 - Ensure good lighting conditions
 - Check that the document has clear edges
 - Verify camera permissions are granted
-- Try adjusting `motionThreshold` in configuration
+- Try adjusting `stableMotionThreshold` in configuration

 **Performance issues:**

-- Reduce `targetResolution` for faster processing
+- Reduce `resolution` for faster processing
-- Use `prefer: 'wasm'` for better compatibility
-- Lower `threads` count for mobile devices
+- Lower `threads` count for the onnx worker, lower performance but less memory usage
-- Enable `logging` to monitor performance

 **Camera access denied:**